Forza Horizon Hub

 Tuning calculator

 Enter four things about your car and get a full starting tune in seconds.
 Spring rates are physics based from your weight, the rest are proven community baselines for each discipline.
+Copy the sheet straight into the in-game menu, then use the handling problem solver to dial it in.

 New to tuning?
 Read the full tuning guide to learn what every setting does.